 - 5.1.1 Copyright covers all forms of expression ranging from personal letters to commercially produced material such as films, music and books as well as radio and television broadcasts produced by private companies and public sector broadcasters.
 All of these types of material are held by cultural institutions in Europe. - 5.1.2 The ease with which today's users can access big search engines and platforms and find an overwhelming offer of information, books, newspapers, websites, archival material, pictures, music or movies naturally leads to expectations towards cultural institutions.
 Accustomed to the comfort of search engines and new services, they expect to find everything on the web.
 "What is not on the web, does not exist" is the core of their belief and behaviour.
 What is on the shelves, in the archives, in the exhibition halls of cultural institutions will soon fall into oblivion, if it is not digitised and offered alongside the born digital works and all the other internet services. - 5.1.3 Therefore, cultural institutions have been trying to digitise as much of their holdings as possible.
 For financial and practical reasons, they started by digitising their out-of-copyright holdings.
 Obviously, before digitising in-copyright works and offering them on the internet, rights have to be cleared.
 This is time consuming and extremely costly.
 As an indication, at the public hearing organised by the Comité, the German broadcaster ZDF estimated the number of contracts related to its archives at 3 million something that makes individual renegotiation practically impossible and mentioned that the BBC has calculated that clearing rights for the whole BBC archive would cost 72 million pounds for staff costs alone.7 - 5.1.4 Today's publishers, music, film and TV producers have been creating attractive offers for their born digital material.
 What is missing, though, is the in-copyright-material, that is not on offer by the respective distributors and right owners.
 There is a "black hole of the 20th century", in which the majority of the traditional works of the last century falls, because they are not digital, they are out of distribution and quite often they are orphan works. - 5.1.5 Orphan works, works where the rights holder cannot be identified or located, form a barrier to mass digitisation projects.
 Orphan works exist in all domains, text, music, film etc and increase in number the further back in time one goes, or the more complex the layers of rights become.
 The Association des Cinémathèques Européennes estimates that 21% of films held in audiovisual archives are orphaned, with 60% of these being over 60 years old.
 The British Library estimates that 40% of its in-copyright collections are orphan.
-The 'In from the Cold' report estimated approximately 90% of the photographic record in UK cultural institutions as orphaned. - 5.1.6 There are quite a number of studies from the cultural sector highlighting the issues of rights clearance focussing specifically on the issue of orphan works in the field of books, audio recordings and audiovisual material.
-As the High Level Expert Group on Digital Libraries recommended in 2008 there is a need to develop legal solutions to adequately address this issue in order to create legal as well as reputational certainty for the digitising partners.
+The 'In from the Cold' report estimated approximately 90% of the photographic record in UK cultural institutions as orphaned. - 5.1.6 There are quite a number of studies from the cultural sector highlighting the issues of rights clearance focusing specifically on the issue of orphan works in the field of books, audio recordings and audiovisual material.
+As the High Level Expert Group on Digital Libraries

-7 http://ec.europa.eu/information_society/activities/digital_libraries/comite_des_sages/
+7 http://ec.europa.eu/information society/activities/digital libraries/comite des sages/